-While not every nonprofit needs to incorporate, it’s definitely something you should consider for extra legal protection.
-Being incorporated may also open the door to larger grants and it makes the process of filing for a tax exemption status much smoother.
+When reading advice on how to set up a nonprofit, you’ll often encounter the need to incorporate your organization.
+While entirely optional, it’s definitely something you should consider for extra legal protection.
+Being incorporated may also open the door to larger grants and it makes it easier to apply for tax-exempt status.

 Unsure of how to incorporate your nonprofit?
 You’ll need to first gather board members and form a board of directors, create bylaws, fill out the appropriate paperwork, and pay a fee, among other steps.
 USA.gov lists five steps to follow when going through the process to receive your articles of incorporation documents.

 5. File for a tax-exempt status

 The final step in becoming a charitable organization comes down to filing Form 1023 with the IRS.
 This form essentially requests that the federal government recognize your organization as tax-exempt.
 The process of filing this form can be tedious and requires that you know your assets and liabilities as well as your revenue and expenses, which is why it’s often helpful to solicit the help of the best attorney you can find.
 The IRS offers a rundown on the entire process on their website.